 Automobile insurance is provided for all University owned, rented, borrowed and leased vehicles

-The University maintains automobile bodily injury and property damage liability coverage for all owned vehicles.
+The University maintains automobile bodily injury and property damage liability coverage for all owned vehicles that have been registered with Transportation Services.
 Primary coverage is extended to all University personnel while using a University vehicle with permission.

 Automobile Insurance Identification Cards

 Many states require proof of financial responsibility in case of an accident.
 An Automobile Insurance ID Card should be placed in each vehicle driven on University business.
 These cards are available by contacting the Risk Management and Safety Department: email@example.com

 Defensive driving courses are offered through Transportation Services.
 All persons driving vehicles on University business should complete a defensive driving course every three years.
 Training can be scheduled by calling Transportation Services at (574) 531-6467 or email: firstname.lastname@example.org.

 A motor vehicle record may be obtained for all persons driving University owned, hired or non-owned vehicles.
 Driver information will be provided to Transportation Services for the purpose of motor vehicle record requests.

 Athletic Department Courtesy (Dealer) Car Program